• Skip to main content

 February 2, 2018

 The McFaddin-Ward China Collection The McFaddin women adored china.
 Mamie McFaddin Ward and her mother Ida owned some thirty-six sets!
 Not all were dinnerware, however.
-They included breakfast, tea, and dessert sets too, and they happily used them all.
-New exhibits featuring ceramics from the McFaddin-Ward House Collection are now on display at the Visitor …
+They included breakfast, tea, and …

 Read moreAll the China